-• Leverage pledges of CPF tax revenue to raise dollar-for-dollar matching contributions from private donors and foundations like the Robert David Lion Gardiner Foundation.
+• Leverage pledges of CPF tax revenue to raise dollar-for-dollar matching contributions from private donors and foundations.
 Private matching funds could help support rehabilitation work, as well as public programming provided by nonprofit stewardship partners.

 • Seek additional guidance for preservation planning and decision-making from experts at New York State Historic Preservation Office’s Technical Preservation Services Bureau.

 Preservation Long Island’s Endangered Historic Places Program is made possible in part by a grant from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.